-Negotiable certificates of deposit issued by a U.S. national or state-chartered bank, savings bank, savings and loan association, or credit union in this state or state or federal association (as defined by Section 5102 of the California Financial Code) or by a state-licensed branch of a foreign bank.
-Issuing banks must have a short-term rating of not less than A1/P1 and a long-term rating of not less than an "A" from a NRSRO, if any.
+Negotiable certificates of deposit issued by a nationally or state-chartered bank, savings association, or, federal association (as defined by Section 5102 of the California Financial Code) a state-licensed branch or a foreign bank.
+Issuing banks must be rated by at least two NRSROs, have a short-term rating of not less than A1/P1 and a long-term rating of not less than an "A" from a NRSRO, if any.
 No more than 30% of any individual pool's total assets may be invested in negotiable certificates of deposit.